-While a teacher expects students to come up with their homework every day, a lesson plan is an instructor/teacher”s “homework” and guide on how the daily class activities will be structured.
+While a teacher expects students to come up with their homework every day, a lesson plan is an instructor/teacher’s “homework” and guide on how the daily class activities will be structured.
 It facilitates what students need to learn and how it can be delivered and managed by the teacher.

 Every teacher no matter what field he/she is from requires a lesson plan as a strategic roadmap that helps him dive through the day while organizing and planning the teaching, learning, and feedback activities in advance.

 While it is imperative for every student to come to the class each day with a bit of the previous, background knowledge and content acquaintance, it is equally vital for the facilitator to have identified the learning objectives, beforehand.
-A lesson plan is a work plan that helps the teacher enter the class with more confidence, and effective strategies in mind, that ensures meaningful class experience between the students and the teacher, and also involves gaining feedback by the end.
+A lesson plan is a work plan that helps the teacher enter the class with more confidence and effective strategies in mind, ensures a meaningful class experience between the students and the teacher, and also involves gaining feedback by the end.

 It can be said, that a lesson plan is required for a teacher to not randomly tackle the class with a lost mind.
-All of us need a bit of a pre-planning before any task; teaching is one of the most crucial activities that cannot go along without careful construction of goals for what needs to be taught.
+All of us need a bit of pre-planning before any task; teaching is one of the most crucial activities that cannot go along without careful construction of goals for what needs to be taught.
 It also includes the activities required to achieve goals and calculating the success of your goals in the form of pupils’ feedback.

 A lesson plan includes:

-Before coming to the class, you need to clarify your objectives, plan class activities, assessments, and the arrangement of these.
+Before coming to the class, you need to clarify your objectives and plan class activities, assessments, and the arrangement of these.
 It also includes mapping the requirements of the class, resources required, procedures to be employed, and evaluation techniques to be used.
 The teacher needs to divide his/her time in the class into a realistic and achievable timetable that chalks out how much time will be given to each activity.
 The lesson conclusion needs to be designed to evaluate what the lesson accomplished, introduce the next lesson, clear misunderstandings, if any, and present a round-up of the session.

 Presenting the planned content in an effective manner to ensure that the students stay engaged in the class and provide meaningful assessment and feedback.